Gas One GS-3000 Review

 Our Analysis and Test Results

 As a camping stove, we came across the Gas One by accident.
 A family member bought it to cook a meal in the middle of the dining room table, and it worked perfectly (however, the instructions say not to do this because of carbon monoxide hazards, so please don't try this at home)!
-This gem of a stove is highly portable and wickedly cheap, it is also super easy to use and clean, and it works great as a supplemental burner to a larger system.
+This stove is portable, surprisingly inexpensive, easy to use and clean, and it works great as a supplemental burner to a larger system.

 Performance Comparison